Taofeek Ismaheel

-Taofeek Ajibade Ismaheel (born 16 July 2000) is a Nigerian professional footballer who plays as a winger for Polish club Lech Poznań, on loan from Górnik Zabrze.
+Taofeek Ajibade Ismaheel (born 16 July 2000) is a Nigerian professional footballer who plays as a winger for Azerbaijan Premier League club Qarabağ.

 Career

 Ismaheel started his career with Norwegian second tier side Skeid, where he suffered relegation to the Norwegian third tier.
 On 9 November 2020, he joined Fredrikstad, signing a three-year contract.
 Before the second half of 2021–22, Ismaheel signed for Lorient in the Ligue 1.
 Before the 2022 season, he was sent on loan to Norwegian club Vålerenga.
 On 2 April 2022, he debuted for Vålerenga in a 1–0 loss to Molde.

 On 10 August 2022, Ismaheel moved on loan to Beveren in the Belgian second tier.

 On 17 July 2024, Ismaheel moved to Polish Ekstraklasa club Górnik Zabrze on a three-year contract, for an undisclosed fee.

 On 1 September 2025, Ismaheel joined fellow Ekstraklasa club Lech Poznań on a season-long loan, with an option to make the move permanent.
+He scored four goals and made five assists in all competitions as Lech won the 2025–26 Ekstraklasa and reached the UEFA Conference League round of 16.
+He returned to Górnik after the season concluded.

+On 27 August 2026, Ismaheel moved to Azerbaijani club Qarabağ for a reported fee of €1 million.